aurHin/acetylation_conservation/README.md

 Plot coverage of peaks per region [bp] normalised by region size [bp].
 Peaks that OL 1 or more bp with CNS are in one color, peaks without OL in another.

-Parameters not passed in argument but you can change at beginning of file:
+Parameters not passed as arguments but you can change at beginning of file:
 - y_limit<-0.09
 - colWidth<-0.7
 - pltWidth<-9 #in cm